JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 #### Remarks

-The text limit set by the EM_EXLIMITTEXT message does not limit the amount of text that you can stream into a rich edit control using the EM_STREAMIN message with lParam set to SF_TEXT.
-However, it does limit the amount of text that you can stream into a rich edit control using the EM_STREAMIN message with lParam set to SF_RTF.
+The text limit set by the **RichEdit_ExLimitText** message does not limit the amount of text that you can stream into a rich edit control using the **RichEdit_StreamIn** message with the *pedst* parameter set to SF_TEXT.
+However, it does limit the amount of text that you can stream into a rich edit control using the **RichEdit_StreamIn** message with the *pedst* parameter set set to SF_RTF.

-Before EM_EXLIMITTEXT is called, the default limit to the amount of text a user can enter is 32,767 characters.
+Before **RichEdit_ExLimitText** is called, the default limit to the amount of text a user can enter is 32,767 characters.

 # <a name="RichEdit_ExLineFromChar"></a>RichEdit_ExLineFromChar